 Halls is a very small town located in the state of Tennessee.
 With a population of 2,055 people and just one neighborhood, Halls is the 215th largest community in Tennessee.

-When you are in Halls, you'll notice that it is more blue-collar than most other communities in America.
-58.04% of Halls’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Halls is generally considered to be a blue-collar town.
+58.04% of the Halls workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Halls is a town of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Halls who work in office and administrative support (8.62%), management occupations (7.21%), and personal care services (5.02%).

-Halls is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Halls doesn't have a public transportation system that people use for their commute.

 The percentage of people in Halls with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.14% of people over 25 have a bachelor's degree or advanced degree.